Each academic year, CRLT offers the following programs for those working with GSIs.

 OBSERVING CLASSES AND CONDUCTING MIDTERM STUDENT FEEDBACKS

-This lunch program provides a great opportunity for GSMs across the university to meet, network and share strategies.
+This lunch program provides a great opportunity for GSMs and others who directly support GSI training across the university to meet, network, and share strategies.